(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 Next you add the 400 ml of water to the rest of the starter (the majority), stir thoroughly then pour into a large mixing bowl.
 Then gradually add spelt flour (or any other type of flour at this stage) until the consistency is becomes like extremely thick sticky porridge.
 Then leave it in a warm place until the following morning.
 This period is known as the first stage of rising.

 Next day the consistency will be a lot looser.
-Add more flour, mixing it in first with the long-handled spoon, then one hand.
-When the dough begins to form into a cohesive ball, but is still very elastic and moist, tilt the bowl and keep it in that position, making sure flour covers the dough sufficiently to lift it out without it sticking to your hand.
+Add more flour, mixing it in first with the long-handled spoon, then one hand only.
+When the dough begins to form a cohesive ball, but is still very elastic and moist, tilt the bowl and keep it in that position, making sure flour covers the dough sufficiently to lift it out without it sticking to your hand.
 Then leave it in the bowl for a couple of hours.
 This is the second stage of rising, and now you should begin to see some (it might not be a lot) increase in volume.

 Please note that salt is not required in this recipe.
 Sourdough spelt has enough flavour of its own, and will keep fresh for ten days, without it.

 Around mid-morning, using the long-handled spoon, lever out the ball (which will have become sticky again, but do not add any more flour) into the pyrex dish (which does not need to be greased).
 Level it flat and smooth using the back of the spoon.
 Put the lid on and place back in the warm again, for at least a couple more hours, at least until it has risen almost to the top.
 This is the third stage of rising, and will ensure a perfect chewy crust and light texture.
+Keep an eye on the rising, as you don’t want it to rise into the lid.
+As soon as you think it might then either start the next stage (below) or move it to a colder place.

 Next comes the baking.
 I think this is the only difficult part, getting the temperature & timing exactly right.
 Because all ovens are different, and some are not as accurate as they should be.
 Ours for example is 20 C degrees hotter than it says on the dial, it’s also fan assisted so bakes quicker.
-I find that 140 C (on the dial) is what works best for me, which works out at 160 C in real temperature, and for a non-fan-assisted oven add another 20 C, 180C.
-Don’t worry if the first time it doesn’t work, eventually you’ll discover what works.
+I find that 140 C (on the dial) is what works best for me, which works out at 160 C in real temperature, and for a non-fan-assisted oven add another 20 C, ie 180C.
+Don’t worry if the first time it doesn’t work, eventually you’ll discover what does.
 Just don’t try adjusting both the temperature and the time, stick with one or the other.

 This recipe makes a loaf that weighs around 1.45 kg, which incidentally is 650 g heavier than a similar sized artisan loaf bought from a shop.
 Because the lighter one will be full of holes.
 If you want to make a smaller loaf simply use less water.
 Nothing else needs to be altered.